-- The Care Quality Commission (CQQ) State of Health Care and Social Care in England 2015/16 includes findings on the implementation of the Mental Capacity Act including DoLS in hospitals and care homes, which local commissioners may also find useful.
+- The Care Quality Commission (CQQ) State of Care in England 2016/17 includes findings on the implementation of the Mental Capacity Act including DoLS in hospitals and care homes, which local commissioners may also find useful.

 - 39 Essex St has produced a guide for professionals assessing mental capacity and on best interests decision-making

 Deprivation of Liberty safeguards (DoLs)

 The Deprivation of Liberty Safeguards (DoLs) form part of the Mental Capacity Act.
 The Law Society has produced a practical guide to identifying a deprivation of liberty.

 ADASS has provided guidance to councils in their role as supervisory body for the Mental Capacity Act Deprivation of Liberty Safeguards and a revised full set of the DoLS forms.
 A toolkit seeks to assist those completing Form 3.

 Your rights is a simple information sheet for those people who are being deprived of liberty in either hospitals or care homes to signpost people to their rights.
 Developed in spring 2016 by a small project group representing ADASS, NHS England, representatives of care providers, the LGA, and the Ministry of Justice.
 It can be used by care and health providers, local commissioners and people that use services and its aim is to ensure that the rights of people who lack capacity are effectively safeguarded.

 ADASS produced two short guides in June 2017 on Deprivation of Liberty Safeguards (DoLS) and Deprivation of Liberty Orders (also known as Community DoLS or Judicial Appointments).
 They cover the following areas and include examples: